ckb-next/ckb-next/README.md

 ckb: Corsair K70/K95 Driver for Linux and OSX
 =============================================

-ckb is a userspace (i.e. non-kernel) driver for Corsair RGB keyboards for Linux and OSX.
-It contains a daemon program, which runs in the background and must be started as root, as well as a user interface which may be run as any user.
+ckb is a userspace (non-kernel) driver for Corsair RGB keyboards for Linux and OSX.
+It contains a daemon program, which runs in the background and must be started as root, as well as a user interface which may be run by any user.

-Building for Linux
+Linux instructions
 ------------------

 `qt5-base`, `libudev`, `gcc`, `g++`, and `glibc` are required.
 Check with your package manager to make sure you have the correct libraries/headers installed (Note: on Ubuntu you need `qt5-default` and `libudev-dev`).
 You also need a kernel with uinput support (all distros should ship with this by default; don't worry about it unless you're running a custom kernel).

 You can build the project by running `qmake && make` in the directory you downloaded it to.
 The binaries will be placed in a new `bin` directory assuming they compile successfully.
 To start the daemon, run `sudo bin/ckb-daemon`.
 After that, open the `ckb` binary as a normal user to start the user interface.

-Building for OSX
+OSX instructions
 ----------------

 Install Qt5 from here: http://www.qt.io/download-open-source/ (you'll also be prompted to install Xcode from the app store if you don't have it already)